onflow/flow-emulator/docs/overview.md

 ```

 Note: it is only possible to roll back state to a height that was previously executed by the emulator.
-To pin the starting block height when using a fork, use the `--fork-block-number` flag.
+To pin the starting block height when using a fork, use the `--fork-height` flag.

 ## Managing emulator state